Natalie Buchbinder

-Natalie Buchbinder (born January 22, 1999) is an American professional ice hockey defenseman for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
+Natalie Buchbinder (born January 22, 1999) is an American professional ice hockey player who is a defender for the Minnesota Frost of the Professional Women's Hockey League (PWHL).
 She played college ice hockey at Wisconsin where she won three NCAA championships.

 College career

 Buchbinder began her collegiate career for the Wisconsin Badgers during the 2017–18 season.
 During her freshman year, she recorded one goal and five assists in 38 games and ranked fourth on the team in with 38 blocks.
 During the 2018–19 season in her sophomore year, she recorded two goals and 12 assists in 41 games.
 Defensively she helped the Badgers team that allowed zero goals during the playoffs, as they won the 2019 NCAA tournament.
 During the 2019–20 season in her junior year, she recorded one goal and 15 assists in 36 games and ranked second on the team with 42 blocks.

 During the 2020–21 season in her senior year, she recorded one goal and three assists in 15 games and won the 2021 NCAA tournament.
 After a year of playing with a torn labrum in her left hip, she underwent surgery in September 2020.
 Due to the COVID-19 pandemic delaying the beginning of the season and other coronavirus-related cancellations, Buchbinder missed only six games.
 She made her season debut on January 15, 2021, in a game against Minnesota.

 She redshirted during the 2021–22 season to take part in USA Hockey's Residency Program, and participated in the first two games of the 2021 My Why Tour.

 On September 15, 2022, Buchbinder was named an alternate captain for the 2022–23 season.
 In her redshirt senior year, she recorded 15 assists in 24 games, and won the 2023 NCAA tournament.
 She suffered a season-ending lower leg injury in January 2023.